Sushkyn/simple-music-player/README.md

  - Loop current song with Shift+l
  - skip current song with q
  - use arrows to skip seconds in current song
+ - download the flac songs with wget url.
 #### Required packages

 `fzf wget jq ffmpeg mpv yt-dlp espeak`